 1. Cancer Fighter

-Overall, they found that the triphala extract was, in fact, able to suppress the spread of and induce cell death of human colon cancer stem cells making it worthy of further research as a natural anti-cancer treatment.
-(5)
+Overall, they found that the triphala extract was, in fact, able to suppress the spread of and induce cell death of human colon cancer stem cells, making it worthy of further research as a natural anti-cancer treatment.

 The gallic acid in triphala has been shown in scientific research to have promising anticancer activity, specifically when it comes to prostate cancer cells.
-(6) Triphala mouth rinse may help to reverse tobacco-induced oral precancerous lesions, according to a 2014 study.
-(7) Studies have also shown that it has the ability to kill tumor cells but spare normal cells making it very promising as a potential anticancer drug.
-(8)
+Triphala mouth rinse may help to reverse tobacco-induced oral precancerous lesions, according to a 2014 study.
+Animal studies have also shown that it has the ability to kill tumor cells but spare normal cells, making it very promising as a potential anticancer treatment.

-Therefore, it’s wise to include this herbal formulation as part of an anti-cancer diet.
+Therefore, this herbal formulation could be a valuable part of an anti-cancer diet.

 2. Natural Laxative, Colon Cleanser & Possible Colitis Helper